 - A current, active, unencumbered license as a registered nurse in the US, its territories or Canada at the time of application and examination.

-- A minimum of two years (24 months) of experience as an RN within the four years (48 months) prior to application, and
+- A minimum of two years (24 months) of experience as an RN within the four years (48 months) prior to application.

 - A minimum of 2,000 hours of adult oncology nursing practice within the four years (48 months) prior to application.
 Nursing practice may be in clinical practice, nursing administration, education, research or consultation.

 - Completed a minimum of 10 contact hours of nursing continuing education in oncology or an academic elective in oncology nursing within the three years (36 months) prior to application.
 The contact hours must have been provided or formally approved by an acceptable accredited provider or approver of continuing nursing education (CNE) or nursing continuing professional development (NCPD).
 A maximum of five of the 10 required contact hours in oncology may be continuing medical education (CME) in oncology.

 Applying for certification

-The certification test is a three-hour, 165 multiple-choice item test based on the OCN® Test Content Outline (Test Blueprint).
-The Blueprint was created after the results of a role delineation study of basic adult oncology nursing practice conducted in 2016.
+The certification test is a three-hour, 165 multiple-choice question test based on the OCN® Test Content Outline (Test Blueprint).
+The Blueprint was created after the results of a role delineation study of basic adult oncology nursing practice conducted in 2020.

 The OCN® Test Content Outline includes six major subject areas, each with a percentage assigned to it.
 Many nurses who have passed the test tell us the Test Content Outline was essential in helping them know what areas to study.
 Remember, only generic drug names are used on ONCC tests.
 Once you pass the test, your certification is valid for four years.